jcaille/Raymini/README.md

 ## Compiling

+### Brew

 First of all, we will use [homebrew](http://brew.sh) as a package & dependency manager.
 If you don't have it, you can simply install it with the line

     ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"

+If you do have it, maek sure to update and upgrad all packages by running

+    brew upgrade
+    brew update

+### Installing requirements with Brew

 The project has dependency on `qt` and `libqglviewer` : install both of those by typing `brew install qt` and `brew install libqglviewer`.
 You will need to remove previous versions of those libraries if you installed them any other way.
 Quick sanity check : `brew info qt` should tell you you have version `4.8.5`.